Oasis for Girls is currently seeking a full-time Program Director

 KNOWLEDGE, SKILLS AND ABILITIES:

-• Commitment to social justice
+• Knowledge of youth development; commitment to social justice

 • Ability to develop strong relationships and work closely with diverse stakeholders, including board members, staff, volunteers, students, parents, funders, and community partners